vphnh33/valuableknowledge.tk/content/post/how-to-create-video-slideshow-of-the-sun-using-shotcut-Lumen5-invideo.md

 3. Click on the "Speak" icon to generate the voice over
 4. Right click on the play bar and  click "Save audio as..."

 Save your file in .mp3 format, for example I saved mine as scene1.mp3.
 In the SSML tab, < p > means paragraph. < s > means sentence. < prosody rate > means faster or slower. -7% means speak 7% slower than normal. < break time > means delay between words.
 Play around with the options to see which one you like best.
-After this you can upload these mp3 files to Shotcut to work on your video.
+After this you can bring these mp3 files to Shotcut to work on your video.

 As I mentioned earlier, Shotcut is open source and free to download for both Windows and MacOS.
 You can download and install Shotcut here:

-[Click here to download Shotcut](https://www.shotcut.org/download).
+[Click here to download Shotcut](https://shotcut.org/download/).
 Most of us now are either on Windows 64-bit or macOS.

 ![Shotcut download page](/img/shotcut02.jpg)

-This video does a good job of showing us how to navigate and use Shorcut.
+This video does a good job of showing us how to navigate and use Shotcut.
 Watch the first 7 minutes:

  {{< youtube WyO8gpT8_l8 >}}

 ___

-This video shows us how to work with audio in Shorcut:
+This video shows us how to work with audio in Shotcut:

 {{< youtube fkctrL4b0Sk >}}

 ___

-This video shows us how to add text in Shortcut:
+This video shows us how to add text in Shotcut:

 {{< youtube 2Xdj3QuSt48 >}}